hopsoft/job_contracts/README.md

 Thoughtful Rails applications often use specialized worker formations.

 A simple formation might be to use two sets of workers.
-One set dedicated to low-latency jobs with plenty of CPUs, processes, threads, etc..., with another set dedicated to jobs with a high tolerance for latency.
+One set dedicated to fast low-latency jobs with plenty of dedicated compute resources *(CPUs, processes, threads, etc...)*, with another set dedicated to slower jobs that uses fewer compute resources.

 <img width="593" alt="Untitled 2 2022-04-29 15-06-13" src="https://user-images.githubusercontent.com/32920/166069103-e316dcc7-e601-43d0-90df-ad0eda20409b.png">

-Say we determine that low-latency jobs should __not__ write to the database.
+Say we determine that fast low-latency jobs should __not__ write to the database.

 We can use a [`ReadOnlyContract`](https://github.com/hopsoft/job_contracts/blob/main/lib/job_contracts/contracts/read_only_contract.rb) to enforce this decision.
-If the contract is breached, we will notify our apm/monitoring service and re-enqueue the job to a high-latency queue.
+If the contract is breached, we can notify our apm/monitoring service and re-enqueue the job to a slower queue *(worker set)* where database writes are permitted.
-This will ensure that our low latency queue doesn't fill up with slow-running jobs and block work that can run faster.
-It also raises awareness about job misconfigurations while ensuring those slow jobs still get performed.
+This will ensure that our fast low-latency queue doesn't get clogged with slow-running jobs.

 Here's an example job implementation that accomplishes this.